Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 4/README.md

 ![png](output_47_0.png)

+## Conclusion 6:
-#Con6: Private Citizen & Property apper the most prefred soft target for the terorr groups to spread thread and fear.
+Private Citizen & Property apper the most prefred soft target for the terorr groups to spread thread and fear.
 This targets are instrumental in impacting the counrty economically as well as socially.

 ### NAME OF GROUP ATTACKS TERRORIST